Director of Engineering Operations and Culture

 - Briefed senior White House officials on legal implications and licensing consideration surrounding the creation of government-funded open-source software collaborations

-- Prepared US Chief Information Officer for public appearances including speech writing, messaging, and creation of multiple HTML5-based presentations
+- Prepared US Chief Information Officer for public appearances including speech writing and messaging

 - Developed technical roadmap, prototyped, and implemented first-of-its-kind mechanism for agencies to report progress on the Digital Government Strategy